 1. Meghna, how was preparation vs. initiation of breastfeeding?

 While pregnant in 2012, the literature recommended and available was not the best.
 I read “What to expect when you’re expecting” many times.
-I also thought I was prepared for labour and delivery, and breastfeeding should be instinctive.
+I thought I was prepared for labour and delivery.
+And that breastfeeding should be instinctive.

 My son was born with an emergency cesarean at about 8pm on a Sunday.
-As soon as he was brought to me in the recovery room, he demanded to feed and latched on fairly well for the situation.
-It was a challenge to turn to my side with the still fresh wound, but somehow I was able to position him.
+He demanded to feed and latched on fairly well for the situation, as soon as he was to brought to me in the recovery room.
+With the still fresh wound, It was a challenge to turn to my side, but somehow I was able to position him.
 He wanted to take a long feed and sleep with me.
 The nurses thought I needed to rest myself.
-So he would feed for about half an hour, then he would be taken outside and cry where I was expected to rest – I couldn’t, not much because I could only hear my newborn’s wails.
+So he would feed for about half an hour and then cry when taken outside.
+I couldn’t rest even if I wanted to; not much because I could only hear my newborn’s wails.

 The nurses would entertain him for another half to one hour and bring him back to feed and hopefully sleep.
-I think he was also given a feed of formula.
+I think they also gave him a feed of formula.
 The cycle continued till 5:30 in the morning, when I simply asked the nurse to go away and leave me with the baby.
 I covered him and nursed him to sleep.
 After waking up, I needed another incision for the IV as it had collapsed from the entire baby holding and positioning.
 They asked me to be careful as it took many incisions.

 2. So, it basically was a smooth journey?